agraham/PRISM_rtd/docs/teamlead.rst

 - Go the *Search* page and in the *Search bar* at the top type in the new Segment ID
 - When the search result shows up click on *Edit* under the entry
 - On the *Edit form* add additional information if known

-  * Leave the **Segment Length** blank, with will auto fill when the Segment is adjusted on the Map

 - Adjust the Segment geometry on the *Map*

   * The straight line that shows on the *Map* is drawn between the *Start* and *End* points created in the field